CFHS code : ED142a

 Above information from Cambridge Family History Society Survey

 Kerb stones with scroll.
-The grave has not been found.

 [Transcript by Cambridgeshire Family History Society]

 ‘In memory of William Edward Ridler MA

 Fellow of King’s College